jnidzwetzki/mysql-ha-cloud/README.md

 ## Example - Using Docker Swarm

 In this example, a cluster consisting of four nodes is used.
 The nodes (192.168.178.110, 192.168.178.111, 192.168.178.112, 192.168.178.113) are running Debian 10.
-One primary MySQL server (read/write) and two read-only MySQL replicias are deployed on these nodes.
-One Docker node is used as a standby node.
+One primary MySQL server (read/write) and two read-only MySQL replicias are deployed.
+In addition, Consul is also deployed as a service.
+All deployed services are running three replicias.
+Therefore, one Docker node can fail and the services can still be executed.

 When one of the three active Docker nodes fails, the failed Docker container is re-started on the standby node.
 If the primary MySQL was failing, one of the replicias MySQL servers is promoted to the new primary MySQL server, and a new replicia Server is started.
 If one of the replicias MySQL servers fails, a new replicia MySQL server is started, provisioned, and configured.